-Wayfinding Signs is not signage.
-It is so much more.
+Wayfinding Signs are not signage.
+They are so much more.

 This post aims to outline the key elements that should be thought about to ensure that no one who actually uses the wayfinding system should end up getting lost!

-Wayfinding and Wayfining Signs is about the way in which people can move efficiently and in harmony with the surrounding environment.
+Wayfinding and Wayfinding Signs are about the way in which people can move efficiently and in harmony with the surrounding environment.

 It is generally taken for granted that people are aware of their surroundings and can navigate easily from one place to another.